LostArtefacts/TRX/docs/trx/COMMANDS.md

   Turns on infinite sprint.
 Lara's always been a speedster, but with this, even cheetahs are asking her for running tips!

 - `/teatime`
-  Calls your loyal butler to whatever ends of the world you're exploring right now.
+  Calls your loyal butler to any end of the world you're exploring right now.
 Effective immediately.

 - `/spawn {object}`
   Spawn an object of your choice.
 Not guaranteed to behave, but good for testing and oddly therapeutic for goofing off.